SxT-Community/python-api-examples/README.md

 2. SxT API URL
 3. Join/Org Code

-Next we will add those values to a .env file:

-`cp sample.env .env`

-Update the your new `.env` file with the appropriate values accordingly.
+Make sure those values are in your `.env`.

 The `register-authenticate.py` script is meant to demonstrate a few basic workflows.